 14. Make Retention Efforts Proactive

 World-class sales organizations don’t think of retention efforts in “one size fits all” terms.
 Instead, they make retention strategies personal.
-It’s as simple as asking, “what motivates you?” to your sales reps.
+It’s as simple as asking, “what motivates you?” to your new sellers.

 Building a Top Performing Sales Team Starts with Your Sales Hiring Strategy

-You can have an excellent strategy, but if you lack the right people who will implement and execute that strategy, you have a failing business model.
+Your sales hiring strategy is the key to building a better sales team.
+However, poor implementation can result in failure.
+You can have an excellent strategy, but you need the right people to execute that strategy.
+If you lack these people then you have a failing business model.

-The battle for sales talent isn’t ending anytime soon.
-You can increase your odds of winning it by leveraging technology, making every touch point of your company world class, and using objective assessment methods in your hiring strategy.
-With the right sales hiring strategies, you have all the tools you need to build a top performing sales force at your fingertips.
+The battle for perfect candidates isn’t ending anytime soon.
+Increase your odds of winning by using our tips above.
+With the right hiring strategies, you have all the tools you need to build a top performing sales force.